-Note: you are viewing the development version of Schema.org.
-See How we work for more details.
+Note: You are viewing the development version of Schema.org.
+See how we work for more details.

 Getting started with schema.org using Microdata